A while back, I ran across this blog post on Why You Should Wear an Undershirt at all times, written by blogger Marvin Jones Jr.

 Here’s some other posts that offer up additional information about wearing undershirts:

-Do you wear a t-shirt under a polo shirt – Forum post on Men’s Fashion website Ask Andy About Clothes
+Do you wear a t-shirt under a polo shirt – community post on men’s style website Ask Andy About Clothes.

 Blogger Matt Barnson also had some pretty interesting, and somewhat colorful, points on why to wear an undershirt: